 Credit scores are intended to help financial risk managers and others make fair decisions on whether or not to “take a risk” on someone.
 The risk might involve giving that person a loan (will they repay it?), offering a credit card (will they make the payments?) or approving their apartment rental application (will they pay their rent?).
-Credit scores are designed to predict the likelihood that individuals will pay their bills.
+Credit scores are designed to predict the likelihood that individuals will pay their bills as agreed.

 While your credit score is important, it is only one of several pieces of information an organization will use to determine your creditworthiness.
 For example, a mortgage lender would want to know your income as well as other information in addition to your credit score before it makes a decision.

 The main factors involved in calculating a credit score are:

 - Your used credit vs. your available credit